 Naomi Osaka, Tennis Star and Social Activist

-Naomi Osaka, professional tennis player and representative of Japan, shows her activism supporting racial justice whilst on the court.
-Ranked number one by the Woman’s Tennis Association, Osaka is the first asian tennis player to be ranked as a top player in singles.
-After winning her third Grand Slam at the US Open, Osaka has said that she wants to be known for more than her efforts on the court.
+Naomi Osaka, professional tennis player and representative of Japan, shows her activism in supporting racial justice whilst on the court.
+Ranked number one by the Woman’s Tennis Association, Osaka is the first asian tennis player to be ranked as a top singles player.
+After winning her third Grand Slam at the US Open, Osaka said that she wants to be known for more than just her efforts on the court.
 Moreover, she wants to share her advocacy for the Black Lives Matter movement.

 Osaka’s Work with Social Activism

 In the recent US Open, Osaka won her her second US open title in three years.
-In every round of the tournament, Naomi wore a mask with the name of a different victim of police brutality in the United States.
-At 22 years old, Osaka emphasizes the urgency for these issues to be at the forefront of conversations.
-Additionally, to continue having open dialogue, she suggests, is of the utmost importance.
+In every round of the tournament, Naomi wore a mask donned with the name of a different victim of police brutality in the United States.
+At only 22 years old, Osaka emphasizes the urgency for these issues to be at the forefront of conversations.
+Additionally, to persist in having continuous, open dialogue, she suggests, is of the utmost importance.

 How Quarantine Spurred Osaka’s Activism

-Naomi Osaka opened up and noted how her time in quarantine incentivized her social justice movement.
-Furthermore, she has recognized that because of her vigorous career and training, she has never had the time to really slow down.
-She has spoken about how her time in lockdown, which aligned with protests in regard to the police killing of George Floyd.
-It was then that she was able to have some time for introspection.
-Additionally, she like other athletes has recognized how her recognition and platform can be as a tool for supporting BLM and spreading awareness.
+Naomi Osaka opened up, noting how her time in quarantine incentivized her social justice actions.
+Furthermore, she has recognized that because of her vigorous career and training, she has never really had the time to slow down.
+She has spoken about how her time in lockdown, which aligned with protests in regard to the police killing of George Floyd – it was then that she was able to have some time for introspection.
+Additionally, similarly to other athletes, she has recognized how her recognition and platform can be used as a tool for supporting BLM and spreading awareness.

 The Beginning of her Activist Journey

-Osaka first shows her activism at the Western & Southern Open.
-In an effort to protest the police shooting of Jacob Blake, she threatened to not play in her semi-final match.
-Clearly exhausted by the continuous brutality by US police, the tennis star’s action led to the postponement of all semi-final matches by the WTA and ATP.
+Osaka first showed her activism at the Western & Southern Open.
+In an effort to protest the police shooting of Jacob Blake, she threatened to refuse playing in her semi-final match.
+Clearly exhausted by the enduring, racially-prejudiced police brutality, her actions resulted in the postponement of all semi-final matches by the WTA and ATP.